rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ## Observation

-Observations are revealed variables conditionned under the variables of our dynamic model.
+Observations are revealed variables conditioned under the variables of our dynamic model.
 Our ultimate goal is to deduce the states from the observations.

 Observations contain the control input $\mathbf{u}$ and the measurements $\mathbf{z}$.